QGAN-LLM/QGAN-Finance-Optimization/README.md

 ### Overview

-This repository implements a Quantum Generative Adversarial Network (QGAN) framework for optimizing Generative AI Large Language Models in capital market applications, with strict adherence to Data Minimization and Purpose Limitation principles.
+This repository implements a Quantum Generative Adversarial Network (QGAN) framework for optimizing Generative AI Large Language Models in capital market applications, with strict adherence to the principles of data minimization and purpose limitation.